 Device fingerprint

-A unique identifier, akin to an individual's fingerprints, a device fingerprint is a collection of information about a specific device, such as a computer or smartphone, that can be used to distinguish it from others, enabling websites and applications to recognize and track users for various purposes, including security and personalization.
+A unique identifier, similar to a person’s fingerprints, a device fingerprint is a set of data points about a specific device, such as a computer or smartphone, that can distinguish it from others.
+Websites and applications use it to recognize and track users for purposes such as security and personalization.

 Example

-When a user visits a website, their device shares certain information, such as the browser type, operating system, screen resolution, and installed plugins.
-This collection of attributes creates a unique profile, or device fingerprint, which can be used to identify the user's device on subsequent visits.
-Online retailers might use device fingerprints to personalize the user experience, while banks could leverage them for fraud detection and prevention, verifying that a user's device matches their known fingerprint before granting access to sensitive information.
+When a user visits a website, their device shares information such as browser type, operating system, screen resolution, and installed plugins.
+This set of attributes creates a unique profile, or device fingerprint, which can identify the device on later visits.
+Online retailers might use device fingerprints to personalize the user experience, while banks could use them for fraud detection and prevention by checking whether a user’s device matches a known fingerprint before granting access to sensitive information.